chromaui/learnstorybook.com/content/design-systems-for-developers/react/en/distribute.md

 Now, when we run `yarn release`, we'll setup through all the steps we ran above (except using the auto-generated changelog) in a automated fashion.
 We'll ensure that all commits to master will be published.

-We can do this by adding a new GitHub action in a file called `push.yml`, in the same folder we've used to setup the Storybook publishing action earlier:
+We can do this by adding a new GitHub Action in a file called `push.yml`, in the same folder we've used to setup the Storybook publishing action earlier:

 ```yml
 # .github/workflows/push.yml